DorianNaaji/Snake-Game/README.md

 # snakeGame
 snake game in java

--- documentation (jdoc) is FRENCH only
+-- documentation (javadoc) is FRENCH only for the needs of the project (made at the Institute of Technology of Dijon, France)